Note

 msg = monster(msg)

-Angel: It looks like the conversation history is empty.
-How can I assist you today?
+Angel: It seems like the conversation history is missing.
+Could you please provide more details or context so I can assist you better?

 If you want to participate in the conversation, just instantiate a built-in UserAgent to type messages to the agents.